parthibangit/csvfilescomparison/README.md

 ### Common Classes
 CsvReader - This class used to read a values from given csv file.
-CsvWriter - This class used to write a values to destination csv file.
+CsvWriter - This class used to write a values to destination csv file and compare the output file values to input files.